Integrates iceScrum with your existing Single Sign On (SSO) provider

 Unlike most Apps, the External header authentication App is server-wide.
 This means that it cannot be used on iceScrum Cloud.
 Otherwise, if your license includes it, then it will be available automatically.

 The External header authentication app is used when authentication is handled by an external SSO provider.
 It will allow user authentication based on HTTP request headers.
 The External header authentication App should only be used when iceScrum is accessed through an SSO agent.
-Note that iceScrum also has a SAML App and can directly connect to a SAML IDP in order to achieve SSO.

 Users are authenticated based on the value provided in the username HTTP-header. iceScrum tries to match the provided username within its own user base in order to authenticate the user.